JennEYoon/deep-learning/ipython-cmds-notebook.md

 # Review of Vanderplas ipython chapter.

-%env - may not work with cpnda environments.
+%env - may not work with conda environments.

 %debug - to try out.
 up, down, reverse history, character matching.